chaofengqing/chao_lab/content/contact.md

         country_code: CN
       directions: TXB 921
       office_hours:
-        - 'Office hours for CUHKSZ students (AY 24/25 Sem II)'
+        - 'Office hour for CUHKSZ students (AY 25/26 Sem I)'
-        - 'Tue 1pm--2pm (appointment needed)'
+        - 'Tue 1pm--2pm (appointment only; no walk-ins)'
       # Choose a map provider in `params.yaml` to show a map from these coordinates
       coordinates:
         latitude: '22.6898'